openjournals/reviewers/docs/dev-guide.md

 Reviewers is a standard Rails application.
 The only resources needed to deploy the application are a Ruby version installed (>3) and a Postgres database.
 The capacity to run background tasks is also needed, so something like `cron` or `Heroku Scheduler` should be available.

-A server configuration is included in the `config/puma.rb` file, so the app can be run with:
+A server configuration is included in the `config/puma.rb` file, so the app can be started up with:

 ```
 bundle exec puma -C config/puma.rb